Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 Time spent here: 20 minutes if you manage to not get sucked into the stores

 Alright, next up on our first day of this Tokyo whirlwind is Takeshita Street in Harajuku District.
 Now, I'll be honest—it wasn't exactly my cup of tea.
+Is it probably obvious I’m not a huge Hello Kitty fan?
 It's like the Times Square of Tokyo, bustling with crowds, quirky shops, and more crepe stands than you can shake a stick at.

 Getting to Takeshita Street